 Waiting period

-Employees began accruing their paid time off starting January 1, 2024, or when they begin employment.
+Employees begin accruing time off when they begin employment.
 Employees can use their earned time off 90 days following the start of their employment.

 Carryover rules

-Employers who use an accrual system (instead of frontloading PTO) must allow employees to carry over up to 40 hours from year-to-year.
+Employers who use an accrual system (instead of frontloading PTO) must allow employees to carry over unused hours from year to year.

 For more information